MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 |I'm interested in large-scale quantum computing| You can use the Resource Estimator to analyze the resources of real-world problems that are expected to be solved by large-scale fault-tolerant quantum computers.
 See how in [Resource estimation for large-scale quantum computing](#resource-estimation-for-large-scale-quantum-computing). |
 |I'm developing quantum-safe cryptography|You can use the Resource Estimator to compare the performance of different encryption algorithms, key strengths, qubit types, and error rates, and their resilience to quantum attacks.
 See [Resource estimation and cryptography](xref:microsoft.quantum.resource-estimator-cryptography). |

-> [!NOTE]
-> If you run into any issue while working with the Resource Estimator, check out the [Troubleshooting page](xref:microsoft.quantum.azure.common-issues#azure-quantum-resource-estimator).

 ## Resource estimation for large-scale quantum computing